Using FMCSA Alcohol Testing in a New Mexico Trucking Accident Case

 If the mandatory post-accident alcohol testing results in a finding of alcohol or intoxication, that could be used by a plaintiff injured in a New Mexico trucking accident as proof of misconduct or negligence.
 This is because alcohol intoxication is most likely going to be considered reckless, careless, and downright negligent use or operation of a motor vehicle.

 Thus, obtaining the results of the post-accident testing can be very important and be used as important evidence.
 This means that a jury or judge could consider the results of the post-accident testing to determine whether the defendant was negligent due to alcohol impairment.

 Victims of New Mexico Trucking Accidents Where the Truck Driver May Be Intoxicated Can Use the FMCSA Post-Accident Testing to Support Their Case

 If you have been seriously injured in a New Mexico trucking accident caused by a potentially intoxicated truck driver, call to schedule a FREE appointment with our experienced New Mexico trucking accident lawyer to learn what we can do for you.
 We handle cases throughout New Mexico, including in Lordsburg, Albuquerque, Santa Fe, Roswell, or anywhere else.
-Call the Caruso Law Offices, P.C. by dialing (505) 883-5000 to learn how we can help.
+Call the NM Truck Accident Attorneys by dialing (505) 883-5000 to learn how we can help.
 You can also contact us on our website through the easy to use and convenient Contact box located by clicking here.